...

 Stop 7: Kurobedaira (黒部平)

-After a 7-minute panorama scenic view, you will reach Kurobedaira.
+After a 7-minute panoramic view, you will reach Kurobedaira.

-The photo at the right is the ropeway that you will be getting off.
+The photo on the right shows the ropeway from which you will be getting off.

 If you are hungry, visit the Restaurant Kurobedaira here at Kurobedaira Station (located on the 2nd floor) to fill up your stomach while enjoying the magnificent mountain view over Kurobedaira.
 (Note that for vegetarians, you probably won’t be able to find a true meat-free dish.
 The dishes selling at the restaurant probably all contain fish/meat stock.